Hubhub69/BRG-ISEA-Labs/README.md

 ## 3. Verify DNS Propagation
 - Verified using the following commands on Ubuntu:
--nslookup jameson06.ddnsfree.com
+- nslookup jameson06.ddnsfree.com
--dig jameson06.ddnsfree.com
+- dig jameson06.ddnsfree.com
--ping -c 4 jameson06.ddnsfree.com
+- ping -c 4 jameson06.ddnsfree.com
 ---
 # Using nslookup
 - The result showed that the domain successfully resolved to the correct public IP 45.195.233.213.